5 Sights in Miami-Dade County, United States (with Map and Images)

 1. ValuJet Flight 592 Memorial

-ValuJet Airlines Flight 592 was a regularly scheduled flight from Miami International Airport to Hartsfield–Jackson Atlanta International Airport.
-On May 11, 1996, the ValuJet Airlines McDonnell Douglas DC-9 operating the route crashed into the Everglades about 10 minutes after taking off from Miami as a result of a fire in the cargo compartment caused by mislabeled and improperly stored hazardous cargo.
-All 110 people on board died.
+ValuJet Airlines Flight 592 was a regularly scheduled flight from Miami to Atlanta.
+On May 11, 1996, the ValuJet Airlines McDonnell Douglas DC-9 operating the route crashed into the Everglades about 10 minutes after departing Miami as a result of a fire in the cargo compartment possibly caused by mislabeled and improperly stored hazardous cargo.
+All 110 people on board were killed.
 The airline already had a poor safety record before the crash, and the accident brought widespread attention to the airline's problems.
-The airline was grounded for several months after the accident.
-When operations resumed, ValuJet was unable to attract the same numbers of customers as it had before the accident.
-It acquired AirTran in 1997, but the lingering damage to the ValuJet name led ValuJet executives to assume the AirTran name.
+ValuJet's fleet was grounded for several months after the accident.
+When operations resumed, the airline was unable to attract as many customers as it had before the accident.
+It acquired AirTran Airways in 1997, but the lingering damage to the ValuJet name led its executives to assume the AirTran name.
+It is also the deadliest plane crash in Florida as of now.

 2. Fowey Rocks Lighthouse